hibernate/hibernate-search/readme.txt

 Instructions
 ------------

-Unzip to installation directory and read docs/manual
+Unzip to installation directory and read the documentation available in dist/docs/manual

 Contact